fenago/deep-learning-for-nlp/Lab Guides/chapter_23/Lab_14.md

 layers.
 - classes (1000): The number of classes (e.g. size of output vector) for the model.

-Next, let’s look at using the loaded VGG model to classify ad hoc photographs.
+Next, let's look at using the loaded VGG model to classify ad hoc photographs.

 # Develop a Simple Photo Classifier

-Let’s develop a simple image classification script.
+Let's develop a simple image classification script.

 ### Get a Sample Image